microsoft/PowerToys/README.md

 - Show Steam (steam://open/) shortcuts in the Program plugin.
 - Localize paths of Program plugin results.
 Thanks [@htcfreek](https://github.com/htcfreek)!
 - Improved stability of the code used to get the localized names and paths.
 Thanks [@htcfreek](https://github.com/htcfreek)!
-- Support MSC and CPL files in the "Run command" results of the Program plugin.
+- Support MSC and CPL files in "Run command" results of Program plugin.
 Thanks [@htcfreek](https://github.com/htcfreek)!
-- Added missing MSC and CPL settings to the results of the Windows Settings plugin.
+- Added missing MSC and CPL settings to the results of Windows Settings plugin.
 Thanks [@htcfreek](https://github.com/htcfreek)!
 - System plugin: Setting for separate "Open/Empty Recycle bin" results or single result with context menu.
 (This was implemented based on user feedback for a change in the last build.)
 Thanks [@htcfreek](https://github.com/htcfreek)!
 - Add support for log2 and log10 in Calculator plugin.
 Thanks [@RickLuiken](https://github.com/RickLuiken)!
 - Removed the TimeZone plugin.
-- Fix the crash when loading thumbnails for PDF files.
+- Fix the crash when loading thumbnail for PDF files.
 (This was a hotfix for 0.67)

 ### Shortcut Guide

-- Added: Dismiss Shortcut Guide with a mouse click.
+- Added: Dismiss Shortcut Guide with mouse click.
 Thanks [@davidegiacometti](https://github.com/davidegiacometti)!

 ### Quick Accent